ComPlat/ChemistryKnowledgeBase/doc/ChemExtension.md

 New investigation types needs to be registered in class *ExperimentRepository*.
 They are then displayed in the VE-GUI when adding an investigation to a page.
 This class contains all data about investigation types, it is not stored in the DB.

 The feature is integrated in VisualEditor.
-It adds the parser function "#experimentlist" to embed the investigation data in the page.
+The according menu item "Insert->Investigation" adds the parser function "#experimentlist" to embed the investigation data in the page.
 It refers to the name (=subpage) and the type of investigation.
 Refer to the parser function section for details.

 Additionally, a topic page can include several investigations via the parser function "#experimentlink".
-This is also editable by VisualEditor.
+This is also editable by VisualEditor ("Insert->Investigation link").
 Refer to the parser function section for details.

 ### Classes
 * ExperimentListRenderer: renders the *#experimentlist* parser function.